Chinmayee2005/Branch-Predictor/README.md

-Branch Recommendation System
+Branch Recommendation System:-
 A simple machine learning-based web application that predicts the most suitable engineering branch for a student based on their academic scores and reservation category.
 This project simulates the branch allocation process used in many Indian engineering colleges.

-Project Overview
+Project Overview:-
 In Indian engineering admissions, branch allocation is often based on academic performance in 10th and 12th (PUC) along with the student's reservation category (General, OBC, SC, ST).
 This project uses a trained Random Forest Classifier to recommend one of the following engineering branches:

 Computer Science Engineering (CSE)